 The benefits of version control

 Version control has underpinned software development on other platforms for a long time.
 But until recently, Salesforce teams were behind the curve when it came to adopting version control.
-This was due to the platform’s unique ‘clicks not code’ approach to org configuration, which reduced the need for complex dev tooling.
+This was due to the platform’s unique “clicks not code” approach to org configuration, which reduces the need for complex dev tooling.

-There are many flavors of version control out there, but Git is the de facto standard for Salesforce.
+There are many types of version control out there, but Git is the most popular one used by Salesforce teams.
 Git provides teams with the ability to separate out multiple streams of development and avoid stepping on each other’s toes by making changes in isolated branches, instead of in shared sandboxes.

 Git gives you a structured way to review changes via pull requests and integrate them together before release, as well as dealing with any conflicts that may arise.
 Continuous integration, and as a result continuous delivery, is built on top of version control — it’s not possible without it.
 So version control is completely foundational to any DevOps process.